 ManyPets insurance policies don’t cover routine or preventative care (though our Wellness Plans do!).
 Of course, emergency care is essentially never routine or preventative, so it’s highly unlikely that this particular exclusion will apply to an emergency vet visit.
 (If your emergency clinician happens to administer a preventative treatment in addition to emergency care, that preventative treatment may be covered under our Wellness Plan but not under insurance.)

 But there are other exclusions you should be aware of.
 Like all other pet insurance companies, ManyPets doesn’t cover conditions that predate your pet’s insurance coverage.
 So if your pet’s emergency visit is related to a pre-existing health condition, treatment will not be covered.

-Also, keep in mind that you’ll be subject to a 15-day waiting period immediately after you purchase your plan.
-During this period, any condition that becomes symptomatic or receives treatment — including at an emergency clinic—will be considered pre-existing and will therefore not be covered.
+Also, keep in mind that you’ll be subject to a waiting period immediately after you purchase your plan.
+During this period, any condition that becomes symptomatic or receives treatment—including at an emergency clinic—will be considered pre-existing and will therefore not be covered.
 (For preventative care claims, there’s only a 24-hour waiting period after you purchase a Wellness Plan.)